 Although a loyal breed, Bull Terriers are still prone to a number of hereditary and congenital conditions that can adversely affect their health and your budget.
 Some of the conditions and illnesses Bull Terriers are prone to include heart conditions such as mitral valve disease; neurological diseases such as cerebellar abiotrophy; hearing issues such as deafness; kidney diseases such as familial kidney disease; and eye problems such as keratoconjunctivitis sicca and entropion.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Bull Terrier’s health ever falls off target, you’re protected.